iamdanielsuresh/book-recommender/README.md

 - Sentence-Transformers for the SBERT model.
 - Gradio for the web interface.
 - Hugging Face for transformer models.
+- Dr. Jeena Kleenankandy for her guidance and support.

 <p align="center"> Made with ❤️ by <a href="https://github.com/iamdanielsuresh">Daniel Suresh and Shreyas R</a> </p>